 Currently, there is a great 5-year fixed rate available at 1.79% (3.27% APRC) to 60% LTV with a £999 fee.
 A mortgage on borrowing of £200k at this rate for the first five years will cost you £131 per month more than if you were on a variable rate closer to 1%.

 However, base rate only needs to creep up by 0.25% another three times to get to the same level as the 5-year fixed rates and in my opinion, this will happen well within the next five years meaning you could end up paying more for your mortgage in the long run.

 Never under-estimate peace of mind – I was on a low SVR tracker which I loved during the long period when base rate was 0.25%.
 However, when it climbed back to 0.5% I suddenly realised just how vulnerable I was – my monthly payments rose immediately.
 So, I remortgaged onto a 5-year fixed rate and now I’m happy.
 Yes, I am currently paying a little more each month but the amount doesn’t change which helps me budget and stops me worrying for the next five years!

-If you would like to discuss your current mortgage arrangements to see whether you could fix for the longer term or get a better deal, call Beckie Pepperrell on 01732 471602 to talk through your options.
-You can chat on the phone or arrange a meeting.
+If you would like to discuss your current mortgage arrangements to see whether you could fix for the longer term or get a better deal, you can chat on the phone or arrange a meeting.
 All initial advice is free of charge and without obligation, so you’ve nothing to lose and everything to gain!

 ANY PROPERTY USED AS SECURITY, WHICH MAY INCLUDE YOUR HOME, MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.